 Some investments like certain municipal bonds do provide tax relief.
-Interest income on municipal bonds is typically tax-exempt from federal, state and local income taxes if you are a resident of the state issuing the “munis”, while other investment options like IRAs, 401ks and certain types of life insurance offer income tax deductions and/or tax deferments to compete for capital.
+Interest income on municipal bonds is typically tax-exempt from federal, state and local income taxes if you are a resident of the state issuing the “munis”, while other investment options like IRAs, 401ks (check out this guide to understanding your 401K) certain types of life insurance offer income tax deductions and/or tax deferments to compete for capital.
 Returns on taxable accounts are subject to short or long-term capital gains and income taxes.
 Short-term taxes apply for investments held less than a year, while long-term capital gains taxes apply for ones held over a year.
 Unfortunately, since the tax issues are handled by the fund manager, individual investors have no control over how tax issues are handled or the terms of how the taxes will be paid.
 However, it is part of the fund manager’s responsibilities to minimize tax liability for his investors.

 Over-diversification may occur when a particular industry outperforms the rest of the market, and your fund’s returns are decreased, on average, by mediocre gains or even losses in other sectors.
 If one stock performs particularly well while another disappoints, your net profit may be even.